Our vision, expertise and environment and ethos.

 Around 300 researchers and support staff with expertise in a varied range of methodologies and topics contribute to world-leading research in global health, population health sciences and medical informatics.

 Our research expertise is at the heart of the excellent educational experience we offer in a wide range of taught and research postgraduate programmes, both online and on-campus, our programme of continuing professional development and in our contribution to the undergraduate medical degree.

-The Usher Institiute also hosts the Scottish Collaboration for Public Health Research and Policy, the Centre for Research on Families and Relationships, the NIHR Global Health Research Unit on Respiratory Health (RESPIRE) and the Asthma UK Centre for Applied Research.
+The Usher Institiute also hosts the the Centre for Research on Families and Relationships, the NIHR Global Health Research Unit on Respiratory Health (RESPIRE), the NIHR Global Health Research Unit Tackling Infections to Benefit Africa (TIBA) and the Asthma UK Centre for Applied Research.